What is Experiential Therapy and How is it Different?

 Traditional therapy

-Traditional talk therapy can be helpful for people who have never had therapy before, to verbalize and think through their problems and experiences.
+Traditional talk therapy can be helpful for people who have never had therapy before, to talk and think through their problems and experiences.
+In fact, it is an important step to learn to put words around your experiences and emotions.

 A male psychiatrist named Aaron Beck invented CBT in the 1960’s

-The premise of CBT is if you think different thoughts, and use different behaviors, you’ll feel different, and therefore better.
-Emotions are not directly addressed in CBT, except to say, you’re upset because your thinking is flawed.
-I believe your “thinking is flawed” because you’re not “thinking” at all… you are feeling.
+The premise of CBT is that people have distorted thoughts, and therefore engage in ineffective behaviors.
+Emotions are not directly addressed in CBT.
+I believe people’s thoughts are “distorted” because they are not “thinking” at all… they are feeling.

-If you just need to hear is that whatever happened wasn’t your fault, and you can easily do a different or opposite behavior in similar triggering circumstances once a therapist tells you to, CBT or talk therapy might work for you.
+If you can easily use a different or opposite behavior in those triggering circumstances once a therapist tells you to, CBT or talk therapy might be enough.
 It’s effective for 40-50% of people, at least in the short term.

-Here’s why I think CBT is not that helpful
+Here’s why I think CBT is not a cure-all

 The logical info you learn from CBT gets stored in your pre-frontal cortex, the problem-solving, organizing and decision-making part of your brain.
 To access your pre-frontal cortex, your body and brain must be calm.